BDC Hamburger Icon

 • Financial software doesn’t explain your growth strategy.
 Financial software tools don’t give your small business an edge in determining your market and business growth strategy.
 Do you know where you should focus your marketing dollars?
 Can you decide where to achieve cost savings?
 Do you have enough cash flow through the end of the year?
 Software alone can’t answer those questions.

 • Financial software is only as accurate as your input.
-Financial software tools don’t automatically provide accuracy and can’t evaluate possible gaps as a skilled bookkeeper can.
+Financial software tools don’t automatically provide accuracy and can’t evaluate possible gaps as can a skilled bookkeeper.
 Are you reconciling your books monthly?
 Do you know how to categorize every business expense?
-Are you familiar with accounting principles for your unique business or industry?
+Are you familiar with Generally Accepted Accounting Principles (GAAP)?

-Qualified bookkeepers or financial professionals will understand the latest accounting policies, produce accurate books, ensure compliance with IRS methods, and provide business consulting and advice.
+Qualified bookkeepers and accountants will understand the latest policies.
+They’ll also produce accurate books, ensure compliance with IRS methods, and provide business consulting and advice.
 It’s also a good idea to have an accountant review your books at least annually to advise you on financial strategy.

-Your valuable time can be better spent making informed decisions to grow your business instead of wrangling receipts, accumulating data, formatting spreadsheets and calculating ratios.
+Your valuable time can be better spent.
+You can be making informed decisions to grow your business instead of wrangling receipts, accumulating data, formatting spreadsheets and calculating ratios.

 Set up your business for profitable growth